 - Sit down, and keep your head higher than your heart.

-- Don’t lean your head back, however, as this may cause you to swallow blood.
+- Don’t lean your head back as this may cause you to swallow blood.

 - Pinch your nose with your thumb and index finger continuously for at least five minutes.

-- An ice pack on your nose may also help constrict your blood vessels and stop the bleeding quickly.
+- Apply an ice pack on your nose to help constrict your blood vessels and stop the bleeding quickly.

-Before you take any over-the-counter or prescription medications for congestion, digestion troubles, or other health issues, speak with your healthcare provider.
-A nurse in your doctor’s office may be able to answer your questions about which medications are safe to use at this time.
+Before you take any over-the-counter or prescription medications for congestion, digestion troubles, or other health issues, speak with your doctor.
+They can answer your questions about which medications are safe to use now.

-During your next prenatal doctor’s appointment, remember to share any other symptoms with your physician.
+During your next prenatal appointment, remember to tell your doctor about any other symptoms you’re experiencing.

-With morning sickness gone or on the way out, now is a great time to really focus on healthy eating and fitness.
+After your morning sickness is gone, it’s a great time to focus on healthy eating and fitness.

 If you're craving sweet foods, reach for fruit or yogurt instead of that candy bar.
-Try snacking on string cheese if salty foods are more your thing.
+Try snacking on string cheese if you’re craving salty foods.
 Your body and your baby will appreciate the protein and calcium.

-Aim for 30 minutes of exercise a day.
+Aim for 30 minutes of exercise per day.
 Swimming and walking are great low-intensity workouts.
 Just remember to speak with your doctor before beginning an exercise routine.

 You may also want to start researching cribs, car seats, strollers, baby monitors, and other high-ticket items for the baby.
 With so many options, and since many of these items will have an impact on your baby’s safety, you might be surprised by how much time this can take.

-If you feel your baby move on a regular basis, but then notice that you haven’t felt any movement for at least 12 hours, call your healthcare provider.
-It may just be that you didn’t notice the baby’s movement, but it’s always better to play it safe.
+If you feel your baby move on a regular basis, but then notice you haven’t felt any movement for at least 12 hours, call your doctor.
+It may just be that you didn’t notice your baby’s movement, but it’s always better to play it safe.

 If you haven’t felt your baby moving by this week, be patient.
 Many women don’t notice a flutter until 20 weeks or so.